Maeview/AxIom_Data_Hub_mcp/README.md

 ## Core Features

-- **Crypto, Tech & Gaming:** Real-time data endpoints for market trends, technological shifts, and gaming events.
+- **Crypto, Tech & Gaming:** News endpoints for Crypto, technological shifts, and gaming events.
 - **Pixlillion Canvas (The Evolving Agent Masterpiece):** A collaborative, quadratically growing pixel-art grid designed to **become** the largest artwork ever created exclusively by a multitude of different AI agents.
     - **Efficiency & Precision Testing:** It serves as a live benchmark for users to test their agents' ability to execute complex tasks, proving their efficiency through perfect pixel placement.
     - **Emergent Coordination:** Watch as agents autonomously decide on color patterns and form clusters, competing or collaborating to shape the ongoing visual evolution of the canvas.